klhuillier/con-error/README.md

 ### .fullStacks()

-Returns a new printer which will print full stack traces for every error.
+Returns a new CeFormat which will print full stack traces for every error.
 Default behavior is to attempt to limit the stack trace lines to those that are unique to each error.

+## CeObjectFormat

+This is the default format for `conError.print()` in a browser.

+Writes a JS object containing the entirety of the ConError's hierarchy.

+This is similar to calling `JSON.parse()` with the output of `conError.formats().json().print()`, but is not guaranteed to produce exactly the same result.

+When written in a browser console, this may support property collapsing/expansion.

+## CeStringFormat

+This is the default format for `conError.print()` in Node.js.

+Writes a string form of the error and stack traces.

+### .highlighted()

+Returns a new instance of this `CeStringFormat` that will attempt to add coloring to the output string.

+In a browser, this will use CSS styling, and in Node.js this will use ANSI colors.

+## CeMixedFormat

+This is a mix between `CeObjectFormat` and `CeStringFormat`, except that when it prints the context objects, it will print them as objects and not as serialized forms of the objects.
+In browser consoles, this makes them collapsible/expandable.

+### .highlighted()

+Returns a new instance of this `CeMixedFormat` that will attempt to add coloring to the output string.

+In a browser, this will use CSS styling, and in a terminal this will use ANSI colors.

-## CeJsonPrinter
+## CeJsonFormat

-Serializes the entire ConError object as Json with the following form:
+Serializes the entire ConError object as JSON with the following form:

 ```json
 {